 The two variants include Ethernet support: HDMI Standard with Ethernet and HDMI High Speed with Ethernet.
 As a rule of thumb, most people will want to buy HDMI High Speed and only HDMI High Speed with Ethernet if they know they need Ethernet connectivity.

 HDMI connectors range from Type A to E. For most users, their best buy HDMI cable will have a Type A connector, which is the larger size used on most HDTVs.
-Type C is the HDMI Mini Connector, and Type D is the HDMI Micro connector, both of which are used on some devices, such as tablets.
+Type C is the HDMI Mini Connector, and Type D, both of which are used on some devices, such as tablets.

 Best Buy HDMI Cable – Basic vs. Premium Cables